-Samsung exec: Over 38 million Galaxy Note phones sold to date, Note 3 sales will pass 10 millionAlex Wagner - Deputy Managing Editor, News Desk
+Samsung exec: Over 38 million Galaxy Note phones sold to date, Note 3 sales will pass 10 millionAlex Wagner - Editorial Director of News and Content

 Just days after taking the wraps off of the Galaxy Note 3 in Berlin, a Samsung executive has shed a little bit of light on how well the new phone's predecessors have sold and what he expects from the new Note.